elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### Explain, the function and syntax of the proxy set method?
+### Explain the function and syntax of the proxy set method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Proxies have a handler.set() method used as a trap for setting a property value.
-The set method has four parameters including the target, property, value, and receiver.
-The target is the object we are targeting.
-The property is the name or Symbol of the property set.
-The value is the new value of the property to set.
-The receiver is the object to which the assignment was originally directed.
-This is usually the proxy itself.
-But a set() handler can also be called indirectly, via the prototype chain or various other ways.
+There are four arguments to the set method: target, property, value, and receiver.
+The object we are aiming toward is known as the target.
+The name or symbol of the property set is the property, and the value is the newly set value of the property.
+The object the assignment initially gets set is known as the target.
+This object is usually the proxy itself.
+But a set() handler can also be called indirectly via the prototype chain or other ways.
 </div><br />
   <div><strong className="codeExample">Syntax:</strong><br /><br />